ivangfr/spring-cloud-stream-event-routing-cloudevents/README.md

 - ### Build Docker Images

-  - In a terminal, make sure you are inside `spring-cloud-stream-event-routing-cloudevents` root folder
+  - In a terminal, make sure you are inside the `spring-cloud-stream-event-routing-cloudevents` root folder;
   - Run the following script to build the Docker images
     - JVM
       ```